antrea-io/antrea/docs/feature-gates.md

 # Antrea Feature Gates

-This page contains an overview of the various feature gates an administrator can specify for Antrea components.
+This page contains an overview of the various features an administrator can turn on or off for Antrea components.
 We follow the same convention as the [Kubernetes feature gates](https://kubernetes.io/docs/reference/command-line-tools-reference/feature-gates/).

 In particular: